CCRI-Cyberknights/stemday_2025/challenges_solo/07_ExtractBinary/README.md

-# 🔍 Extract from Binary
+# Challenge 7: Extract from Binary
+---

+Compiled programs often contain strings (like messages, flags, or internal data) embedded in the binary sometimes even if they’re never printed on screen.These strings may be mixed with junk data, Fake flags, Random symbols or padding

 A suspicious binary named `hidden_flag` was found on a compromised system.
-Analysts believe it contains embedded clues, possibly including a real CCRI flag — but it’s hidden among decoys and junk data.
+Analysts believe it contains embedded clues, possibly including a flag but it’s hidden among decoys and junk data.

+## Objective:
-Your job is to extract all human-readable data from this binary and identify the real flag.
+extract all human-readable data from this binary and identify the real flag.
+This challenge requires a light touch of forensic analysis: pull out anything readable, sift through it, and find the real flag.

+   - Analyze the file:

+   - hidden_flag

+   - Use string extraction tools (like strings, xxd, or grep) to find candidate flags.

+## Investigator’s Journal:
+They buried the message deep in the binary.
+Random strings, fake markers, and padded garbage — but somewhere in there, the real one is waiting.
+You just have to know how to look.
 ---

-## 🧠 What’s Going On?

-Compiled programs often contain strings (like messages, flags, or internal data) embedded in the binary — sometimes even if they’re never printed on screen.

-These strings may be mixed with:

-- Junk data
-- Fake flags
-- Random symbols or padding

-This challenge requires a light touch of forensic analysis: pull out anything readable, sift through it, and find the one real flag.

----

-## 🛠 Tools & Techniques
+##  Tools & Techniques

 Here are some tools commonly used in binary string analysis: